vitessio/website/content/en/blog/2023-03-08-vtctldserver-api.md

 #### Exception 1: Consolidation

-First, in the old model, occasionally there were several instances of similar commands that we have compressed into a single RPC with different options to switch between the subtle behavioral differences.
+In the old model, there were several instances of similar commands that we have compressed into a single RPC with different options to switch between the subtle behavioral differences.
 That was ... pretty wordy, so, an example!

 Before: